gjbunyea/internet-class-experiments/protocol_activity/smtp_activity/README.txt

 ----------
 Goal: to have a locally installed SMTP server that:
-	(0)  unless otherwise restricted, furnishes typical SMTP service to clients (1)  allows Telnet access to generate an outgoing email (i.e. a relay service) (2)  restricts relay service (i.e., Telnet access) to be available only to computers on a particular subnet (i.e., U.B.)
+	(0)  unless otherwise restricted (below), furnishes typical SMTP service to clients (1)  allows Telnet access to generate an outgoing email (i.e. a relay service) (2)  restricts relay service (i.e., Telnet access) to be available only to computers on a particular subnet (e.g.., U.B.
+128.205.x.x)
-	(3)  restricts outgoing email to a specific destination address
+	(3)  restricts outgoing email to a specific destination address (4)  listens on a nonstandard port (e.g. 10025) in lieu of the default smpt port (25)

 ----------